AntoineD/docstring-inheritance/README.md

 ```

 Here the keys are the attribute names.
-The description for the key `y` has been overridden
+The description for the attribute `y` has been overridden
-and the description for the key `z` has been added.
+and the description for the attribute `z` has been added.
-The only remaining description from the parent is for the key `x`.
+The only remaining description from the parent is for the attribute `x`.

 ### Sections documenting signatures